mgrahamjo/payload/README.md

 });
 ```

-Often, a module will have dependencies and export stuff too:
+A module can have dependencies and be a dependency too:

 ```
 payload(['foo', 'bar'], (foo, bar) => {